tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---

 ### My final takeaway: 🤗
-# Life is like to squat, find tha balance in your life.
+# Life is like to squat, find the balance in your life.

 <!--
 Here’s my final takeaway: Life is like a squat—it’s about balance.
 This is the both sports and life.
 Similarly, balancing work and health leads to the success.